We are HERE

-Founded in Geneva in 2014, the Humanitarian Exchange and Research Centre (HERE) is committed to closing the gap between policy and humanitarian practice.
-Through our work, we endeavour to understand the steps that need to be taken in order to uphold the rights of crisis-affected people.
+Founded in Geneva in 2014, the Humanitarian Exchange and Research Centre (HERE) works to close the gap between policy and humanitarian practice.
+We endeavour to understand and promote the steps that need to be taken in order to uphold the rights of crisis-affected people.

-The HERE team comprises of experienced humanitarian professionals with proven track records in humanitarian policymaking and the evaluation of humanitarian activities.
-Our researchers are well-versed in a wide variety of data collection and analysis methods, both at desk and field levels, and have published extensively in the humanitarian and development sectors.
-Areas of specialism include but are not limited to humanitarian ethics, coordination, protection, forced displacement, and the humanitarian-development nexus.
-HERE is guided by a Board of Trustees which has a wealth of experience across the humanitarian sector and in humanitarian academia.
+Members of the HERE team have long-standing experience and in-depth knowledge of humanitarian affairs, research, and evaluations.
+Our researchers are well-versed in a wide variety of data collection and analysis methods, both at desk and country levels, and have published extensively in the fields of humanitarian and international affairs.
+Areas of specialism include, but are not limited to, humanitarian principles, complex emergencies, forced displacement, protection, accountability, leadership, and the humanitarian architecture, including coordination and humanitarian financing.
+The HERE team is completed by professionals covering administration and finance, communications, and event management.
+HERE is guided by a Board of Trustees which has a wealth of experience across the humanitarian sector, international affairs, and in academia.

 Advancing a principled agenda and strengthening accountability for upholding humanitarian norms can only be done in collaboration with others.
 For this purpose, we partner with other think tanks, academic research institutes, humanitarian networks, UN and non-UN agencies, governments, and local institutions.
 In working with others, we seek to create mutual benefit.
 Several of these are also commissioning partners.

 There are currently no vacancies in our team.
 Permanent and short-term career opportunities are posted below when they become available.